katia-energizer/tutorial_regular_expressions_search/tutorial.md

 The pattern is available in the text, so the `find` function returns the `40..45` range of indexes.

-For information about these function parameters and exceptions, refer to [the find function reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/find.html).
+For information about function parameters and exceptions, refer to [the find function reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/find.html).

 ### findAll